auth0-blog/next6-auth0/README.md

 # next.js-auth0

-a simple example that shows how to use next.js with auth0
+A simple example that shows how to use Next.js with auth0

 You can access a simple demo here: https://nextjs-auth0.now.sh